Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Effective decoherence model

 Therefore, we expect that the dynamics of the nuclear spin qubit subspace can be effectively modelled by a three level model involving the two qubit states, $\ket{\Uparrow}$ and $\ket{\Downarrow}$, as well as a leakage state $\ket{\mathrm{leak}}$.
 Within this model we allow for population transfer between the nuclear spin qubit states with rates $\gamma_{\Downarrow \rightarrow \Uparrow}$ and $\gamma_{\Uparrow \rightarrow \Downarrow}$, dephasing between the qubit states with corresponding rate $\gamma_{\phi}$, as well as population transfer from both qubit states to the leakage state characterized by the rates $\gamma_{\Downarrow \rightarrow \mathrm{leak}}$ and $\gamma_{\Uparrow \rightarrow \mathrm{leak}}$, as illustrated in Fig.~\ref{fig:effectivedecoherencemodel_single_system}.
 Assuming a diagonal Hamiltonian defined by the energies $E_{\Uparrow}$, $E_{\Downarrow}$, $E_{\mathrm{leak}}$, the decoherence dynamics of the three level model with respect to the basis $\{\ket{\Uparrow},\ket{\Downarrow},\ket{\mathrm{leak}}\}$ are described by the master equation

 The above master equation can be solved analytically and, thus, allows to find analytical expressions for the time evolution of the system initially prepared in each of the qubit states and also for the equal superposition of the two qubit states.
-The resulting density matrices after the decoherent time evolution are labelled in the following way:
+The resulting density matrices after the decoherent time evolution are labeled in the way defined in Fig.~\ref{fig:coloredequations}e.

-Aiming at finding the effective decoherence rates that allow to model the dynamics of the full system with the three level model with high accuracy, we first describe how the different rates can be obtained from the solutions \eqref{eq:rhomodup}-\eqref{eq:rhomodphi} of the master equation \eqref{eq:rhomoddot} and later apply these findings to obtain the effective rates.
+Aiming at finding the effective decoherence rates that allow to model the dynamics of the full system with the three level model with high accuracy, we first describe how the different rates can be obtained from the solutions $\rho^{\Downarrow}_{\mathrm{mod}}(t)$, $\rho^{\Uparrow}_{\mathrm{mod}}(t)$, and $\quad \rho^{\phi}_{\mathrm{mod}}(t)$ (see Fig.~\ref{fig:coloredequations}e) of the master equation \eqref{eq:rhomoddot} and later apply these findings to obtain the effective rates.

 First, we find that the ratio $c_{\gamma}=\gamma_{\Uparrow \rightarrow \Downarrow}/\gamma_{\Downarrow \rightarrow \Uparrow}$ can be extracted from the time evolved density matrices for different initial states